-Sony's Xperia Z5 range are the some of the best of what the Japanese firm has to offer, and if you're looking to bag yourself an Xperia Z5 bargain, then you've come to the best place.
+f you're looking to bag yourself a Sony Xperia Z5 bargain, then you've come to the best place.

 We've tested the Xperia Z5 and can attest to the excellent camera and it's also got great battery life and a lovely 5.2-inch IPS full HD screen.
 As usual with the Z series, it's also waterproof and this year comes with a fingerprint scanner for added security and easier unlocking.